woodskevinj/lite-visionsense-api/README.md

 # lite-visionsense-api

-A lightweight, containerized image-classification microservice built with **FastAPI** and **PyTorch**.
+A lightweight, containerized image-classification microservice built with **FastAPI** and **ONNX Runtime**.
 Uses a pretrained ResNet-18 (ImageNet) with optional fine-tuned CIFAR-10 weights, served via Uvicorn on port 80.
 Includes a Tailwind-powered web dashboard for interactive predictions.

-Deployed to the shared **LiteInfraStack** AWS ECS Fargate cluster.
+Deployed to the shared **LiteInfraStack** AWS ECS Fargate cluster on ALB port 8080.
 Infrastructure is managed separately in [lite-infra](https://github.com/woodskevinj/lite-infra).

 ---